2 .7 mil

 Part of a collection of houses that Frank Lloyd Wright designed in Chicago, the Robie House defined the New American Prairie Style at its finest.
 Completed in 1910, the house's horizontal roof lines, deep overhanging eaves, and natural materials encapsulated the context of the American Midwest and began a precedent for residential architecture in Chicago.
 A trek to the house is worth it to tour the tree-lined neighbourhood, but be sure to make a stop at Plein Air Cafe afterwards.

 Area / Hyde Park

 Vibe / Prairie House Americana with exquisite details to admire for hours.

 If you ever had a fantasy to pull your own Ferris Bueller's day off, this is the exact place to bring that dream to fruition.
 This museum is a Chicago staple cherished by visitors and locals alike.
 Linked adjacently by a pedestrian bridge to Millennium Park, which makes for a lovely outdoor space for post-art contemplation, enjoy beautiful artworks from Van Gogh, Monet and Degas to name a few.
 With an impressively detailed addition designed by architect Renzo Piano, you'll easily get lost in both the art and the architecture.

 Vibe / A welcome retreat from the city, with contemporary spaces and old courtyards to immerse yourself in.

-For some of the most exciting New American cooking in Chicago, this restaurant by husband-and-wife team David and Anna Posey fits the bill.
-Both Chicago alum of some of the finer eating establishments in the city, the two have created a place which feels warm and charming but completely relevant to the city's food culture.
-A well-priced and highly suggested tasting menu will end with one of Anna's signature desserts which is just as much a treat to look at as it is to eat.
+For some of the most exciting New American cooking in Chicago, this minimal restaurant by husband-and-wife team David and Anna Posey fits the bill.
+Both Chicago alum of some of the finer eating establishments in the city, the two have created a place which feels warm and charming yet incredibly relevant to the city's wide-reaching food culture.
+A well-priced and highly recommended tasting menu will end with one of Anna's signature desserts which is just as much a treat to look at as it is to eat.

 Area / West Loop